Unitary-Scaling Decomposition and Dissipative Behaviour in Finite-Dimensional Linblad Dynamics: Subspace Separation of the Dynamics

-By the block-diagonal form of the rotation and scaling matrices, the normal dynamical matrix $\M_t=\rot_t\scale_t$ is conjugate to the same block diagonal such that it can be arranged into the block diagonal form by the same similarity transformation.
-Therefore, it is convenient to employ this form for the dynamical matrix $\M_t.$ We note here that this block-diagonal form arises mostly from the setting of the dynamical matrix, while only the condition of the normal property the Lindblad dynamical map is used.
-Thus, the same analysis can be adopted to the generalised class of dynamical maps which still possess the normal property.
-This is an ongoing investigation.
+A proof of the above proposition is provided in \ref{appen:proof}.
+By the block-diagonal form of the rotation and scaling matrices, the normal dynamical matrix $\M_t=\rot_t\scale_t$ can be arranged into the same block diagonal form by the same similarity transformation.
+It is convenient to employ this form for the dynamical matrix $\M_t.$ We remark here that this block-diagonal form arises strictly from the setting of the dynamical matrix, while only the condition of the normality property is employed.
+Thus, the same analysis can be adopted to the generalised class of dynamical maps which possesses the normality property.